yihangyao/OASIS/README.md

 ![Figure](figure/oasis-overview.png)
 **OASIS:** a _Data-centric_ approach for offline safe RL.
 Conditioned on the human preference, OASIS first curates an offline dataset with a conditioned diffusion data generator and learned labeling models, then trains safe RL agents with this generated dataset.
+We provide example checkpoints for models and curated datasets at our 🤗 huggingface [repo](https://huggingface.co/YYY-45/OASIS/tree/main).

 <!-- \end{center} -->